 Soliciting or accepting goods or services from individuals or businesses for less than the same amount paid by the general public because of his/her position as a police officer.

 Violation or disregard of Department rules and procedures.

 Repeated violations.
 Repeated violations of the rules of conduct shall be indicative of employees' disregard for their duty and may be cause for dismissal.
 This shall apply regardless of the type or severity of the offenses.

-Any members of the Police Department who shall willfully disobey any provisions of this chapter or any rule or regulations duly issued under authority of this chapter shall be subject to summary suspension by the Chief, and after hearing, if demanded, shall be subject to reprimand, loss of vacation days, loss of pay, reduction of rank, suspension without pay, dismissal or restorations to duty, as the Borough Council may, by resolution, determine.
+Any members of the Police Department who shall willfully disobey any provisions of this chapter or any rule or regulations duly issued under authority of this chapter shall be subject to summary suspension by the Chief and, after hearing, if demanded, shall be subject to reprimand, loss of vacation days, loss of pay, reduction of rank, suspension without pay, dismissal or restoration to duty, as the Borough Council may, by resolution, determine.

 This chapter shall not prohibit the giving or accepting of a probationary or temporary appointment as a police officer for a period not to exceed one year, provided the person has completed the police training course.